5 hours of professional development

 - These symptoms cause clinically significant challenges socially, occupationally or in other areas of everyday functioning.

 - These challenges cannot be explained by intellectual disability (ID) or global developmental delay.
 This does not include those individuals who have co-existing ASD and ID, which frequently occur together.
 In order for a diagnosis of ASD to be made in an individual who also has ID, they must meet the criteria as set out above and also present with lower levels of social communication for their current developmental level.

 When a diagnosis of ASD is made, the diagnostician should specific if ASD co-occurs alongside ID, a language impairment, a known medical or genetic condition, an environmental factor, another neurodevelopmental, mental or behavioural disorder or catatonia (APA, 2013).

 There is no known cause of ASD, however, research has demonstrated that it is not due to inadequate parenting, nor does it have a link to childhood vaccinations (e.g. MMR).
 Recent scientific evidence suggests that there may be a genetic element to ASD, however, this has not been found to be applicable to all cases of ASD.

 Positive Behaviour Support (PBS) strategies for Children and Adolescents with Autism Spectrum Disorders is a comprehensive online course which will provide you with a toolkit of practical, evidence-based strategies to support children and adolescents with ASD.
-You will be taught a range of behaviour management strategies to respond effectively to challenging behaviour and also to develop a behaviour support plan to put in place preventative measures with the Behaviour Help app.
+You will be taught a range of behaviour management strategies to respond effectively to challenging behaviour and also to develop a behaviour support plan to support the individual develop positive ways of managing their emotions and behaving.

 Following completion of this course, you will be equipped with: